Stop overpaying - start transferring money with Ogvio. Sign up, invite friends & grab Rewards now! 🎁

 At the end of the day, the best way to send money to South Africa is through money transfer apps.
 There are plenty to choose from, and I’ve covered seven solid options in this guide, each with its own strengths depending on what you value most.

-If I had to narrow it down, Ogvio, Wise, and MoneyGram stand out.
-Ogvio delivers a next-gen approach with blockchain and crypto potential, Wise keeps costs low with fair exchange rates, and MoneyGram gives you flexible payout options.
+If I had to narrow it down, Ogvio, Wise, and Remitly stand out.
+Ogvio delivers a next-gen approach with blockchain and crypto potential, Wise keeps costs low with fair exchange rates, and Revolut gives you a refund in case any problem occurs.

 Honestly, Ogvio looks like the smartest pick.
 It’s fast, forward-thinking, and built with tomorrow in mind, not yesterday’s banking habits.

-Join Ogvio’s waitlist today and be among the first to experience what next-gen money transfers look like.
+Join Ogvio today and be among the first to experience what next-gen money transfers look like.

 Scientific References